Root Domain Website Hosting for Amazon S3

 Amazon CTO Werner Vogels has already started using root domain support for his blog.
 Check out his post for more information.
 Our walkthrough on setting up a static website using Amazon S3, and see the Amazon S3 Developer Guide contains even more information.

-If you are looking for some sites to help you build and maintain a static web site, you may enjoy Mick Gardner’s recent post, An Introduction to Static Site Generators.
+If you are looking for some tools to help you build and maintain a static web site, take a look at the Modern Static site.